hasebems/Loopian_Rust/doc/manual_en.md

 - `<d,r,m>!`: Enclosing multiple Notes in `<>!` makes their lengths half of the note value
 - `<d,r,m>~`: Enclosing multiple Notes in `<>~` makes their lengths 120% of the note value
 - `[h$drm]`: When there is a `$` between simultaneous notes and note value information, arpeggio performance is executed.
+- `[qs,(-1)ed,r..]`: When you write a number in parentheses immediately after a comma, you can specify a grace note. (-1) plays a grace note a semitone below the main note.

 ### Function Notation Following Phrases
 - By specifying `.fn()` after the `[]` containing the Phrase, you can give instructions for the entire Phrase